 User-defined data integrity is a logical data integrity type that comprises the rules defined by the operator to fulfill their specific requirements in dataset management.
 Entity, referential, and domain integrity are not enough to refine and secure data.
 Particular rules must be considered and integrated into data integrity processes to meet standards.

 Factors Affecting Data Integrity

 Entering or managing data manually increases the chances of errors, duplications, or deletion.
-Often, the entered data fails to follow the apt protocol or the errors in the manual entry can extend to the execution of processes, hence corrupting the results.
+Often, the entered data fails to follow the apt protocol, or the errors in the manual entry can extend to the execution of processes, hence corrupting the results.
 All these issues put data integrity at risk.
-Computer systems and high technology software’s are now available to check for accuracy at the point of data entry so as to remove or reduce error even reduce such data are stored
+Computer systems and high technology software are now available to check for accuracy at the point of data entry to remove or reduce errors even reduce such data are stored

 Transfer of Errors